bab81/AI-Algorithms/README.md

 # Feature Tranformation using PCA
 25. Converting a 3-d space into 2-d using PCA, or simpy reduce number of most potent/relevant features.
 Then finding a linear separator.

+# Search Problems
+26. Implementation of Mini Sudoku and Tic-Tac-Toe game using recursion.